 Stuckey earned her bachelor’s degree and Juris Doctor from the University of Georgia.
 Her professional and community honors include being named one of 2018’s “100 Most Influential Georgians” by Georgia Trend magazine and one of the “Environmental Leader 75” by Environmental Leader magazine.

 The images below contain affiliate links.
 See our affiliate disclosure for more details.

 Related Americana Reading

-20 of Henry Ford’s Village Industries – Henry Ford, the founder of Ford Motor, was growing increasingly concerned with the unfettered growth of cities.
+20 of Henry Ford’s Village Industries – Henry Ford, the founder of Ford Motor, was growing increasingly concerned with cities’ unfettered growth.
 People streamed into Detroit and other industrial towns looking for work.
-The United States was changing from agricultural to an industrial nation.
+The United States was changing from an agricultural to an industrial nation.
 Ford also wanted to stem poverty in rural areas for those with seasonal work.
 His solution; Henry Ford’s Village Industries.

 Caseville IGA – The Amazing Memories of Our Grandparents Time – This was the grocery store I remember going to in Caseville when growing up.
 The grandparents said it was once a bowling alley with wood floors that creaked as you walked on it.
 We assumed that it was true because it looked like one.
 The smell was a unique combination of boasting chicken, suntan oil, and mustiness.